 Peppermint is best known for its digestive and liver-supporting properties.
 It is a remedy for IBS (irritable bowel syndrome) and Crohn’s.
 As an aromatherapy, it is excellent for cleansing the air and energizing the spirit.

-Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – What is the difference between mint and peppermint or spearmint?
+Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – Peppermint, mint, spearmint…What’s the difference?

-Below is an overview of goldenberry, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of goldenberry.
+Below is an overview of peppermint, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of peppermint.

 How to take FULL advantage of Peppermint's healing powers...